 Instructors who wish to use ResponseWare for mobile devices should email firstname.lastname@example.org for a complimentary account.
 Keep in mind that the classroom must have enough wireless connectivity to support all the students.

 Northwestern students must purchase a Turning Account from the Turning Technologies Student Store web page at https://store.turningtechnologies.com/.
-Enter the school code acHu to receive the NW discounted pricing.
-After purchasing the license, the student will receive an email with instructions to create an account.
+Enter the school code acHu to receive the Northwestern discounted pricing.
+After purchasing the license, the student will receive a confirmation email with instructions to create an account.
 Once the account is created, they are provided with a virtual device ID which can be registered in Canvas.
 Students should check with their instructors that they may use their mobile device in class.

 IT Support Center